Rbillon59/guilde-technique-cgi-presentation-gke/Readme.md

 And on the cluster creation we have ticked the node autoscaling feature.
 So lets make it burn.

-in your system install apache-bench (on fedora/centOs httpd-tools, on Ubuntu/Debian apache2-tools) on windows .. don't know.
+in your system install apache-bench (ab) (on fedora/centOs `yum/dnf install httpd-tools`, on Ubuntu/Debian `apt install apache2-tools`) on windows .. don't know.

 in your command prompt :

     ab -n 1000 -c 10 http://your_loadbalancer_ip/compute

-As you can see in the main.py file, the /compute request make a loop of 1 million random power random.
+As you can see in the main.py file, the /compute request make a loop of 1 million random power random follow by division.
 Which is pretty cpu expensive.

 So here there will launch 1000 requests with 10 virtual users.
 Now go on the Kubernetes Engine menu and check the workload, the pod autoscaler will scale the number of pods up to 7 and 3 pods will be unschedulable because the two nodes are full.
 So GKE will provision a third node and deploy the remaining pods.

+You can play with stackdriver monitoring as well during the test to explore available metrics and eventually play with alerting as well

-After the end of the bench, your cluster will slowly return to it idle state as defined in your deployment.yml
+After the end of the bench, your cluster will slowly return to it idle state as defined in your deployment.yml.
+2 replicas on 2 nodes